marovira/helios-ml/docs/source/tutorial.rst

         self._val_scores["correct"] += (predicted == labels).sum().item()

 The :py:meth:`~helios.model.model.Model.valid_step` function is analogous to :py:meth:`~helios.model.model.Model.train_step`.
-Like before, we receive the batch from our dataset and we are responsible for moving the data into the appropriate device using :py:attr:`~helios.model.model.Model.device`.
+As before, the batch has already been moved to the model's device by the :py:class:`~helios.trainer.Trainer` before this function is called.
 The rest of the code is identical to the PyTorch tutorial, with the only difference that we assign the results to the fields we added before validation began.

 Finally, we need to compute the final accuracy score and log it:

 .. code-block:: python

     def on_validation_end(self, validation_cycle: int) -> None:
-        root_logger = logging.get_root_logger()
+        root_logger = loggers.get_root_logger()
-        tb_logger = hlc.get_from_optional(logging.get_tensorboard_writer())
+        tb_logger = hlc.get_from_optional(loggers.get_tensorboard_writer())

         total = self._val_scores["total"]
         correct = self._val_scores["correct"]